andreafeccomandi/bibisco/README.md

 We love books and we want to help writers to write beautiful novels.

-With bibisco you can organize chapters and scenes, manage revisions, export novel in pdf or docx, and write with a fully featured text editor.
+With bibisco you can organize chapters and scenes, manage revisions, export novel in pdf, docx, or txt and write with a fully featured text editor.

 You can create a novel structure, define premise, fabula, narrative strands and settings: geographic, temporal and social context.

 And, most of all, with bibisco you can **know everything about your characters**.
 Because your novel works only if its characters are believable, that is when you understand their human nature's complexity.

+bibisco has 2 versions: **Community Edition** and **Supporters Edition**; this is the repository of **bibisco Community Edition**.

 ## Installation

-Download bibisco from bibisco website www.bibisco.com

-### Windows and Linux

-bibisco doesn't need to be installed.
-After download:

-1. unzip downloaded file
-2. if your operating system is windows launch bibisco.exe; if your operating system is linux launch bibisco
-3. write your novel

-### Mac OS X

-1. open downloaded dmg file
-2. follow the istructions
-3. write your novel
+Take a look at [bibisco documentation](https://docs.bibisco.com/how-to-install-bibisco).

 ## Support